If you wish to make a complaint about a breach of planning regulations, please use the Report a Planning Breach Form.

 PLEASE READ THE FOLLOWING BEFORE COMPLETING AN ONLINE FORM; IT WILL HELP YOU DECIDE IF WHAT CONCERNS YOU IS SOMETHING THAT THE COUNCIL CAN INVESTIGATE.

 Many domestic extensions do not require planning permission.
-You can check whether or not you may be exempt.
+You can check whether or not an extension is considered to be permitted development not requiring planning permission.
 You can check whether there are any planning applications relating to the property you are concerned about.

 A breach of planning control takes place when development is undertaken without planning permission.

 This can include: